 Common concerns about 50/50 custody, no child support

 I know the pushback:

 I am the better parent.
 I am the mother!
-I don’t want him to have more than 30% vistitation.
+I don’t want him to have more than 30% visitation.
 It’s not good for the kids.

-We agreed I would give up my career to stay with the kids, and it is not fair that my standard of living is compromise because he wants to divorce!
+We agreed I would give up my career to stay with the kids, and it is not fair that my standard of living is compromised because he wants to divorce!

 He is supposed to take the kids half the time but never shows up.
 I still shouldn’t pursue child support?